The Many Adventures of Winnie the Pooh (attraction): Magic Kingdom, Hong Kong and Shanghai Disneyland versions

 The ride vehicles then move into a strange room as Pooh floats through.
 There are honey pots with eyes and mouths, while giant Woozles with jack-in-the-box necks move in front of the guests.
-The ride moves around some very strange objects: a purple woozle lights a heffalump, causing a giant smoke ring to come from its trunk (in both the Hong Kong and Shanghai Disneyland versions, it was replaced with a heffabee taking a picture of a yellow heffalump in a green uniform), and a giant heffalump has holes that reveal the way out of the heffalumps and woozles scene.
+The ride moves around some very strange objects: a purple woozle lights a heffalump, causing a giant smoke ring to come from its trunk (in both the Hong Kong and Shanghai Disneyland versions, it was replaced with a heffabee taking a picture of a yellow heffalump in a green uniform, acting as the on-ride photo op.), and a giant heffalump has holes that reveal the way out of the heffalumps and woozles scene.
 As the guests continue through the scene, two dancing heffalumps and woozles simultaneously change colors and patterns on the wall, a harp playing heffalump is playing her harp made out of honey, Giant balloons fly up in the air and two watering cans pouring (fake) rain on the riders to indicate the end of the heffalumps and woozles scene.

 After this, the vehicles arrive in a room painted with rain and cloud patterns, as thunder and lightning go off, and then reenters the Hundred Acre Wood, which is experiencing the rainstorm.
 The ride vehicles begin to "float", although this is achieved by moving the vehicles at a steady speed.
 Eeyore complains about the wind and then about the rain.
 Gopher squirts water out of his mouth.
 Kanga, Roo, Rabbit, Tigger, and Owl attempt to save Piglet from floating away and the ride vehicles move to find Pooh flying around owing to the wind.

 The vehicles move into the final scene, where everyone apart from Pooh is celebrating that the rain has gone away.
 Piglet is a sculpted figure with movement, while Tigger, Rabbit, Eeyore, Owl, Kanga, and Roo are illustrations on the wall behind.
 The vehicles move past Pooh enjoying a load of honey and then go past a page that reads "The End" before arriving back in the load area.

+This attraction was the last time Paul Winchell voiced Tigger.